afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step3.md

 ## Summary

 A new task was added to the shipyard file called `approval`.
-When it was time to action this task, keptn created and distributed a cloudevent of type `sh.keptn.event.approval.triggered`.
-The [approval service](https://github.com/keptn/keptn/tree/master/approval-service) is a keptn core microservice which listens for and actions this event.
+When it was time to action this task, Keptn created and distributed a cloudevent of type `sh.keptn.event.approval.triggered`.
+The [approval service](https://github.com/keptn/keptn/tree/master/approval-service) is a Keptn core microservice which listens for and actions this event.

 The `properties` block in the shipyard file tell the approval service that a manual approval is required regardless of the success / fail output of the preceding task.